 - If the above fixer does not work that means your files have a slightly different problem with the date data in your file.
 Please use the steps above but in step 1, instead of using the Corrupt Time Fixer use the Time Adjuster to correct the date and time of the activity.
 Then download the file to your computer and upload it to your Strava account.

 - If you're still experiencing problems upon uploading this file, proceed with submitting a support ticket.
-Please be sure to include a .tcx version of the file as well as a link to the activity page (if the file was able to upload).
-To export a TCX file, please see this article on how to export files from Garmin Connect.
+Please be sure to include the original .fit and .tcx version of the file as well as a link to the activity page (if the file was able to upload).
+To export a FIT/TCX file, please see this article on how to export files from Garmin Connect.
 Keep in mind we may not be able to fix the file, but we will certainly do what we can.

 How to prevent Garmin from producing time errors